Carvu94/CI-PP1-gaming-den/README.md

 - My parents and work colleagues for support.

-- Everyone who took a part at Code Institute September 2022 Hackathon, especially my team 50/50s for support and expanding my knowledge.
+- Everyone who took a part at Code Institute September 2022 Hackathon, especially my team 50/50s for support, motivation and expanding my knowledge.

 - Slack community for reviewing my project and pointing out weak spots.